 - Confirm by clicking “Okay.”

-Role management is a crucial part of keeping a Discord server organized, particularly as the server gains users.
-You can do a half-hearted job of your roles on a server that’s just you and a few of your friends; if you have hundreds, thousands, or even tens of thousands of users on your server, then you have to have a well thought-out role hierarchy or your server is going to collapse into anarchy.
+Role management is a crucial part of keeping a Discord server organized, particularly as it gains users.
+You can do a half-hearted job of your roles on a server that’s just you and a few of your friends; if you have hundreds, thousands, or even tens of thousands of users on your server then you have to have a well thought-out role hierarchy or your server is going to collapse into anarchy.

 It’s also important to be open to feedback from your users and especially from the moderators you pick to help you run the server.
-If they’re telling you that they need particular permissions, they probably do.
-At the same time, you have to maintain a balance of responsibility and not let moderators become drunk with authority.
+If they’re repeatedly telling you that they need particular permissions, they probably do.
+At the same time, you have to maintain a balance of responsibility and not let moderators become drunk with the authority the permissions may give.
 It’s just a chat server where you guys are playing games.
 Try and help people remember that.

 You can find more information about roles on Discord at the very-useful Discord Wiki.